Evaluating cross-platform management for Apple devices

 6. Integration points.
 Look for APIs or connectors to your ticketing, SIEM and asset inventory.

 Run a two-week trial pilot.
 Put real users on real tasks.
-Measure time to provision, number of policy exceptions and the frequency of manual fixes.
+Measure time to provision, number of policy exceptions, and how often you need manual fixes.
 That data decides whether to proceed.

 Strategies for Effective Device Management